viamrobotics/docs/docs/product-overviews/SDK-as-client.md

 ## Why connect using a Client?

 The simplest answer is that, the `viam-server` doesn't make your robot autonomous alone.
-To connect to and control your robot, you must install a Client SDK or connect to your robot using the Viam App.
+To connect to and control your robot, you must install a Client SDK or connect to your robot using the Viam app.

-## Why connect as a Client via the Viam App
+## Why connect as a Client via the Viam app

-After [installing the Viam server on a robot (like a Raspberry Pi)](/getting-started/installation/#installing-viam-server), you can connect your newly minted robot to the [Viam App](https://app.viam.com).
-The Viam App provides a page for each robot to do the following:
+After [installing the Viam server on a robot (like a Raspberry Pi)](/getting-started/installation/#installing-viam-server), you can connect your newly minted robot to the [Viam app](https://app.viam.com).
+The Viam app provides a page for each robot to do the following:

 -   **Logs**: Displays `viam-server` logs including status changes and error messages.